Adolis García Preview, Player Props: Rangers vs. Twins

-On Sunday, Adolis Garcia (.227 on-base percentage in past 10 games, 102 points below season-long percentage) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
-First pitch is at 2:10 PM ET.
+Adolis Garcia -- with an on-base percentage of .227 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Minnesota Twins, with Joe Ryan on the hill, on September 1 at 8:05 PM ET.

-He had two hits (going 2-for-5 with a home run and an RBI) in his last appearance against the Twins.
+In his most recent appearance, he went 1-for-3 with two RBI against the Mets.

 Adolis García Game Info & Props vs. the Twins